 While Tom Cruise and Will Smith have made careers out of starring in blockbuster action films, Tom Hanks has gone a more dramatic route that has earned him two Academy Awards for Best Actor and ten blockbuster hits so far.
 His inclusion in this list is made all the more astounding by the fact that Toy Story is the only blockbuster franchise in which he has appeared.
 The other seven are simply excellent films that audiences turned out to see in droves.

 In addition to the Toy Story trilogy, Hanks has appeared in blockbuster hits Catch Me If You Can, Apollo 13, The Polar Express, Saving Private Ryan, The Da Vinci Code, Cast Away, and Forrest Gump.
-He will reprise his role as Buzz Lightyear in 2019’s Toy Story 4 (which will surely be his eleventh blockbuster hit), but beyond that, he doesn’t appear to have any more blockbusters on the horizon.
+He will reprise his role as Woody in 2019’s Toy Story 4 (which will surely be his eleventh blockbuster hit), but beyond that, he doesn’t appear to have any more blockbusters on the horizon.
 There’s no telling for sure though, since Hanks has a penchant for turning seemingly ordinary films into blockbuster hits.
 He could easily do the same for a few more of his outings in the future.

 2. Sir Ian McKellen (11)